-- Please deliver the main lesson and short follow-up lesson between the week commencing 20th September and the 13th December.
-You can choose the exact dates to deliver the lessons.
-We recommend delivering the main lesson in September/October.
+- Please deliver the main lesson and short follow-up lesson between 4th October and the 3rd December.
+Please deliver the main lesson by 26th November.
 You should deliver the short follow-up session after you have delivered the main lesson and at least one week after pupils have completed the home learning task.

 - Keep in touch with us.
 The Behavioural Insights Team will be the first point of contact for queries related to the project – you can contact us anytime at firstname.lastname@example.org.
 We will be available for ongoing implementation support and project management support.

 Between 6th December – 17th December (after all the conversation prompts have been shared and after you have delivered the main lesson and follow up lesson):

 - Run a session for pupils to complete the end-of-project survey.
 This should take 20 minutes.
 As with the earlier survey, this can be completed as a whole class or in smaller groups at different times depending on the logistics of accessing computers or devices.
 Please ensure that pupils’ personal information and school is correct before continuing with the survey.